0xAS/0xas.github.com/_posts/2015-09-05-Miscellaneous-C++-Basis-Notes.md

     {% endhighlight %}

     + A smart pointer by comparison defines a policy as to when the object is destroyed.
 You still have to create the object, but you no longer have to worry about destroying it.

     >{% highlight cpp %}
+      string.empty()          // returns true if string is empty; otherwise false. string.size()           // returns number of characters in the string string[n]               // access the n+1 th element in the string. string index starts from 0 to string.size()-1 s1 + s2                 // concatenats s1 and s2
+    s1 = s2                 // replace characters in s1 by a copy of s2
+    s1 == s2                // returns trun if v1 and v2 are equal, otherwise false
+    !=, <, <=, >, >=        // comparison between strings
     {% endhighlight %}

     + The simplest policy in use involves the scope of the smart pointer wrapper object, such as implemented by *boost::scoped_ptr* or *std::unique_ptr*.